pedrosanchezito/lewagon/02-Best-Practices/01-Github-Flow/README.md

 git commit -m "Quickly describe to your teammates what you did here" git push origin $FEATURE_BRANCH

 # Go to github.com - Open a Pull Request.
-Ask a teammate to review
+Ask your buddy to review it

-# Do some more commits on the branch with your teammate feedback
+# Do some more commits on the branch with your buddy feedback

 # Teammate is happy with the changes and **merge** it.